Employer Guide to Processing Wage Garnishments

 Federal Limits on Garnishment

-The Consumer Credit Protection Act (CCPA) limits the amount that can be garnished from an employee's disposable earnings:
+The Consumer Credit Protection Act (CCPA) limits the amount that can be garnished from an employee's disposable earnings.
+The specific limits vary by garnishment type:

-- Ordinary creditor garnishments: The lesser of 25 percent of disposable earnings or the amount by which disposable earnings exceed 30 times the federal minimum wage per week
+- Ordinary creditor garnishments: Limited to the lesser of (a) 25% of weekly disposable earnings, or (b) the amount by which weekly disposable earnings exceed 30 times the federal minimum wage ($7.25 x 30 = $217.50).
+State law may impose lower limits.

-- Child support and alimony: Up to 50 percent of disposable earnings if the employee supports another spouse or child, or up to 60 percent if not.
-An additional 5 percent is allowed if payments are more than 12 weeks in arrears.
+- Child support and alimony: Up to 50% of disposable earnings if the employee supports another spouse or child, or 60% if not; an additional 5% may be added when payments are more than 12 weeks in arrears.

-- Federal tax levies: Follow IRS Publication 1494 tables, which consider filing status and exemptions
+- Federal tax levies: Follow the IRS exempt amount tables (published annually in IRS Publication 1494), which consider filing status and dependents

 Disposable earnings are what remains after legally required deductions such as taxes and Social Security.